-When it comes to choosing the best Los Angeles museums, you certainly have a wide selection to choose from.
+When it comes to choosing the best LA museums, you certainly have a wide selection to choose from.
 For instance, there’s the Academy of Motion Picture Arts and Sciences (AMPAS), best known for the Academy Awards or the Oscars, but the Academy also features a museum in Beverly Hills with a wide range of changing exhibits showcasing the history of Hollywood films.
 For the family, there’s also the Children’s Museum of Los Angeles, which features a completely reconstructed city street with sewers you can crawl through.
+And while some museums are definitely family friendly, others are not so much, like the Museum of Sex in LA.

 The whole family will also enjoy the Hollywood Wax Museum, located in the heart of Hollywood, which happens to be the longest running wax museum in the United States and features wax recreations of Hollywood’s famous movie stars.
 See near to life recreations of Samuel Jackson, Jude Law or Ben Affleck, as well as the classics like Marilyn Monroe, John Wayne and Charlie Chaplin.
 If you’re looking for a day in nature, try a hike up to the Griffith Observatory where you can not only see some great sights of LA but also the famous Hollywood sign.
 When it comes to getting to know the various museums in Los Angeles, your best guide is your own curiosity.
 Let the Internet be your own breakdown of LA museums.